ibm-cloud-docs/codeengine/getting-started.md

 2. Select **Start creating** from **Run a container image**.
 3. Select **Application**.
 4. Enter a name for the application.
 Use a name for your application that is unique within the project.
 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
-Provisioning your project can take a few minutes.
+Note that you  must have a selected project to deploy an app.
 6. Select to run a **Container image** and specify `docker.io/ibmcom/helloworld` for the image reference.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 7. Click **Create**.
 8. After the application status changes to **Ready**, you can test the application by clicking **Send request** in the Test pane.
 To open the application in a web page, click **Open application URL**.